Peugeot Check Engine Light Stays On | Engine System Faulty

 - Turn the ignition ON so that your dashboard illuminates, but don™t starts the engine.

 - Allow your OBD2 scanner to turn on.
 Press Enter then Read Codes.

 - Write down the codes and do online research on what each code means and possible causes.

 How to reset Peugeot check engine light

-To reset Peugeot engine management light, first, you must fix the problem that triggered the fault codes.
-Then watch the video or follow instructions below on how to reset the check engine light.
+To reset the Peugeot engine management light, first, you must fix the problem that triggered the fault codes.
+Then watch the video or follow the instructions below on how to reset the check engine light.

-Next use an OBD-II scanner to clear the fault codes via the OBD-II port under the dashboard.
+Next, use an OBD-II scanner to clear the fault codes via the OBD-II port under the dashboard.

 - Connect an OBD2 scanner into the port under the dashboard.

 - Turn on the ignition.